No Win No Fee Clinical Negligence: How to fund the legal cost of making a UK medical negligence claim

 “Yes” – a no win no fee agreement can be used to make a claim for clinical negligence.

 In this agreement your UK medical negligence solicitor agrees not to charge you for his professional fees if he loses your claim.
-If your claim is won your legal costs are claimed from the medical authority as part of your claim.
+If your claim is won the majority of your legal costs are claimed from the medical authority as part of your claim (rules may vary, but at the time of writing a potential deduction of up to 25% of your compensation can be deducted for unrecovered legal costs).

 You now know the cheapest ways to fund your legal costs, including no win no fee agreements, to make a claim for clinical negligence.